Many people love a cute photo or video of a dog and some marketing ‘strategies’ are doing their best to make use of that.

 If marketing were easy, then everyone would be millionaires.

 But it takes patience.
-Tactics that seem to be paying off in the short time are most likely to have a negative affect in the long term.
+Tactics and quick fixes that seem to be paying off in the short time may well have a negative affect in the long term.

 To plan your marketing strategy, you need to sit down and really think things out, come up with ideas, work out how you’ll implement them, and make a start.
 Consider your budget, available time, ideal audience, possible platforms, imagery, tone of voice, branding, measurement… There’s lots to think about but the more time you spend planning, the better your results will be.